gernophil/bedesigner/README.md

 For example: chr1_123456_T

 The old version of this tool required a compiled version of [this project](https://github.com/dancooke/bioio).
 Since using `pyfaidx` that's not necessary anymore.
 Now, it should also work, if the genome is not indexed and with chromosome names that are not just numbers (without "chr"), but I haven't tested that yet.
+For the last point (`chr1` or `1`) you need to disable line 37 of the script, since it currently simply removes and `chr` from the chromosome part, but I am working on an improvement.